-- Most patients will have a nerve block that will typically last 24-72 hours.
+- Most patients will have a nerve block that will last approximately 12 hours.
 The block involves an injection of a local anesthetic (Ropivicaine) similar to novocaine.
 It is injected where the shoulder and neck meet.
 The block allows the surgery to be preformed using much less anesthetic drugs.
 The block also provides excellent pain relief after surgery.
-You may experience a numbness, tingling sensation while block is wearing off up to 24 hours after surgery.
+You may experience a numbness, tingling sensation while block is wearing off up to 18 hours after surgery.
 This sensation is normal. - You should take some pain medication approximately 8-10 hours after your block is performed, even if you have no pain. - Narcotic medications will be prescribed to help manage your pain after surgery.
 We only prescribe short acting narcotic medications following surgery.
-Recent studies have shown poorer outcomes and increased addiction and deaths with long acting narcotics. - The pain medications will make your pain manageable but will not take away all of your pain. - Typically, Oxycodone 5 mg will be prescribed.
+Recent studies have shown poorer outcomes and increased addiction and death with long acting narcotics. - The pain medications will make your pain manageable but will not necessarily take away all of your pain. - Typically, Oxycodone 5 mg will be prescribed.
 You may take 1-2 tablets every 4-6 hours as needed.
 Dr. Norberg recommends taking them as written the first day and then gradually spacing them out and taking them only if needed. - Tylenol (acetaminophen) should be taken after surgery.
-Dr. Norberg recommends arthritis strength (8-hour) extended release 650mg tablets of Tylenol.
+Dr. Norberg recommends arthritis-strength/8-hour 650 mg tablets of Tylenol.
 You may take 2 tablets every 8 hours for pain management.
 Be careful not to exceed 4,000 mg of acetaminophen in a 24 hour period. - Do not take Advil (ibuprofen) or Aleve (naproxen) for the first week after surgery.
 This may slow healing and weaken healing tissue.
 However, after 1 week (Advil, Aleve) did not show decreased healing are shown to be more effective in managing pain than narcotic medication.
-No not take these medications if on blood thinners (warfarin, lovenox) or have hx of reflux disease. - If the pain is still not controlled increase frequency of icing shoulder, squeeze stress ball that comes with sling, and do gentle range of motion of elbow, wrist, hand. - Exceeding the recommended dose of Tylenol or taking medication with alcohol may result in liver damage.
-If you see that you are running out of pain medication, you must call the office number 952-428-5639 during regular clinic hours (8:30-4:00).
-Pain medications are not filled after hours or on weekends. - Take pain medication with food.
+Do not take these medications if on blood thinners (warfarin, lovenox) or have hx of reflux disease. - If the pain is still not controlled increase frequency of icing shoulder, squeeze stress ball that comes with sling, and do gentle ROM of elbow, wrist, hand. - Exceeding the recommended dose or taking medication with alcohol may result in liver damage.
+If you see that you are running out of pain medication, you must call the office number 952-456-7107 during regular clinic hours (8:30-4:00).
+Pain medications are not filled after hours or on weekends.

+- Take pain medication with food.
 They may also cause cognitive impairment so you are not to drive or operate heavy machinery.
 Another common side effect is constipation.
 You may use over the counter stool softeners (i.e. Colace or Dulcolax) to help with this.
-See packages for recommended dosages. - For the first several weeks, many patients find it more comfortable to sleep in a recliner or propped with pillows in a semi-sitting position.

-• Put an ice pack on your shoulder continuously for the first 3 days after surgery.
+See packages for recommended dosages. - For the first several weeks, many patients find it more comfortable to sleep in a recliner or propped with pillows in a semi-sitting position. - Put an ice pack on your shoulder continuously.
 Use ice as much as you needed to control pain and swelling.
 Don't sleep with ice on your shoulder.
 Do not put ice packs directly on the skin.